 - 6 cups water

-- ½ tsp ground cinnamon optional, to taste
+- ½ teaspoon ground cinnamon optional, to taste

-- 3 tbsp maple syrup honey, or sugar
+- 3 tablespoon maple syrup honey, or sugar

 - Add oatmeal, water, salt, cinnamon, and maple syrup to instant pot.
 Stir to combine.